STAR TREK:

 Perhaps the biggest tragedy is that this story didn't air two slots earlier in the schedule.
 Then when Geordi starts calling Data's cat "she" in what would be the next episode, even though Spot always was a boy previously, we could just nod our heads knowingly and say: Yep, Worf sure didn't make it back to the same quantum universe.
 And Data's cat would beat Logan St. Clair of "Double Cross" to be the first female double of a previously established male TV character.

-Either way, Worf is in a new state of mind after this return than he was at the beginning of the adventure, and that alone is enough to cause him to branch off along a different timeline to the one he followed the first time.
+At any rate, Worf is in a new state of mind after this return than he was at the beginning of the adventure, and that alone is enough to cause him to branch off along a different timeline to the one he followed during his sliding adventure.
 Whether his continuing path included a return to the exact same point he had occupied once before or not doesn't really matter.
 He will manifest a set of circumstances around himself that agrees with and reflects what he needs most for the next phase of his growth.
 Thus his relationship with Troi contains greater understanding.
 Thumbs up!

 Yes, this story has some significant holes, relating to some oversights and crutches that are typical for Trek's regular writing teams.
 But this is a cool, thought-provoking story too, and we're prepared to give it its share of rope.
 Nice one.
 If only Brannon Braga had built future Trek stories based on this tale's successful bits instead of its holes....